grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.azure.md

 Replace the following:

+- `SUBSCRIPTIONS`: The Azure subscription IDs holding the resources you are interested in.
 - `PROMETHEUS_REMOTE_WRITE_URL`: The URL of the Prometheus remote_write-compatible server to send metrics to.
 - `USERNAME`: The username to use for authentication to the remote_write API.
 - `PASSWORD`: The password to use for authentication to the remote_write API.